majacannavo/jterm21/geog323/portfolio/malcomb/rp-malcomb.md

    - Put data in 4 classes based on break values

 Demographic and Health Survey data are a product of the United States Agency for International Development (USAID).
 Variables contained in this dataset are used to represent adaptive capacity (access + assets) in the Malcomb et al.’s (2014) study.
 These data come from survey questionnaires with large sample sizes.
 The DHS data used in our study were collected in 2010.
 In Malawi, the provenance of the DHA data dates back as far as 1992, but has not been collected consistently every year.
 Each point in the household dataset represents a cluster of households with each cluster corresponding to some form of census enumeration units, such as villages in rural areas or city blocks in urban areas [DHS GPS Manual](/data/metadata/DHS_GPS_Manual_English_A4_24May2013_DHSM9.pdf).
 This means that each household in each cluster has the same GPS data.
-This data is collected by trained [USAID](https://www.usaid.gov/) staff using GPS receivers.
+However, the GPS point for each cluster is given a random offset in the interest of protecting privacy, so the coordinates are not precise.

 Missing data is a common occurrence in this dataset as a result of negligence or incorrect naming.
 However, according to the [DHS GPS Manual](/data/metadata/DHS_GPS_Manual_English_A4_24May2013_DHSM9.pdf), these issues are easily rectified and data are typically recollected for sites where they are missing.
 Sometimes, however, missing information is coded in as such or assigned a proxy location.
 The DHS website acknowledges the high potential for inconsistent or incomplete data in such broad and expansive survey sets.
 Missing survey data (responses) are never estimated or made up; they are instead coded as a special response indicating the absence of data.
 As well, there are clear policies in place to ensure the data’s accuracy.
 More information about data validity can be found on the [DHS’s Data Quality and Use site](https://www.dhsprogram.com/data/Data-Quality-and-Use.cfm).